-You can also set your phone to play a distinctive ringer ID for specific entries stored in your phonebook.
-For more information, see page 74.
+You can also set your phone to play a distinctive ringer ID and/or light ID for specific entries stored in your phonebook.
+For more information, see page 79.

 Outgoing Calls

 You can show or hide your phone number as an ID for the calls that you make.